Photo: Melisa Cardona.

 Youth Team – Are you an ally for young people?
 Are you knowledgeable of the history of youth movements as the source of social change?
 We need folks to support the Youth Village (ages 5-13) activities and possibly design and lead some of their own activities in collaboration with the Youth Coordinator.

-Social Media Team – Are you a great with a camera?
+Documentation Team – Are you a great with a camera or audio recorder?
+Do you have a sharp eye for photo-worthy moments or love taking notes?
 Is posting to Facebook, Twitter, Instagram, etc. second nature to you?
-Join the social media team and help us tell the story of this ROOTS Week in the moment.
+Join the documentation team and help us tell the story of this ROOTS Week in the moment, and for years to come.